Trillbit-Inc/TrillbitSDK-aarch64/README.md

 # Trillbit SDK integrated with Linux GCC based platforms.

 This repository demostrates the integration of Trillbit SDK with a general linux based system.
 There are two example codes provided : generator and decoder, and there are two modes of function in both of them : read from/write to a wav file or play/decode from a speaker/microphone.
-More details about the code can be understood by going through the implementation (mention the exact path)
+More details about the code can be understood by going through the implementation (main/decoder and main/generator).

 ## Platforms supported